Switching-time bioprocess control with pulse-width-modulated optogenetics: Introduction

 Pulse-width modulation (PWM) is an alternative way to drive optogenetic bioprocesses \citep{davidson_programming_2013, benzinger_synthetic_2022} that can address the issue of steep dose-response.
 It exploits two light-intensity levels (ON/OFF) over predefined forcing periods (a full interval of ON and OFF subintervals).
 The ON state typically corresponds to the maximum achievable light intensity, and the OFF state to zero intensity.
 This strategy improves practical tunability and robustness by \emph{averaging} the response over the forcing period.

 Optimizing PWM-driven bioprocesses is, however, nontrivial.
 The optimal solution of a PWM-driven optogenetic bioprocess entails optimizing the switching times for the many forcing periods throughout the process.
-One way to formulate this is to discretize time and optimize constant binary inputs within each forcing period while enforcing the constraint that once an input switches OFF, all remaining inputs in that period must remain OFF, thereby preserving the sequential ON-OFF pattern.
-This leads to a \emph{switching-time optimal control problem with a binary input over multiple forcing periods}.
-Solving this as a \textit{mixed-integer programming problem}, at first glance a sound option, would require extremely fine control-interval discretization to accurately approximate the continuous switching points.
-Yet, such formulations quickly become computationally intractable as the time grid becomes finer and the number of forcing periods grows.
+This leads to a switching-time optimal control problem with a binary input over multiple forcing periods.
+One way to formulate this is as a \textit{mixed-integer optimization problem}, where time is finely discretized within each forcing period and constant binary inputs are optimized over the resulting subintervals while enforcing the constraint that once an input switches OFF, all remaining inputs in that period must remain OFF.
+However, this would require fine control-interval discretization to accurately approximate the continuous switching points.
+In addition, such formulations may increase the size of the optimization problem as the time grid becomes finer and the number of forcing periods grows.
 Coarser discretization may facilitate tractability but restricts the solution space.
-Here, we use RL with duty cycles as continuous decision variables that encode binary light inputs.
-RL policies can be pretrained \textit{in silico} (e.g., using a digital twin).
+Here, we use RL with duty cycles as continuous proxy variables that encode binary light inputs, thereby avoiding fine-grid binary decision variables and making the formulation compatible with continuous-action learning frameworks.
+RL policies can be derived \textit{in silico}, for example, through interactions with a digital twin.

 The remainder of this paper is structured as follows.
 Section \ref{sec:optimal_control_problem} formulates the switching-time optimal control problem underlying PWM.
 Section \ref{sec:solution_strategy} outlines our proposed strategy based on RL.
 Finally, Section \ref{sec:case_study} presents a case study involving optogenetic control of \textit{Escherichia coli} growth via PWM.
-Control policy robustness is demonstrated via randomization on the dynamics and initial conditions.
+Efficient control of cell growth is relevant for bioprocess applications involving microbial consortia, where different cell populations can carry out distinct metabolic reactions \citep{hoffman_optogenetics_2022, benisch_unlocking_2024}.
+Robustness of the RL training procedure is demonstrated via randomization of the dynamics and initial conditions.